CAU-TeamLiuJF/CDpan/README.md

 #### output

-This program produces a fasta file containing the sequences of the constructed dispensable genome and the txt file for the predicted inserted location.
+This program produces a fasta file containing the sequences of the constructed new sequence and the txt file for the predicted inserted location.

 #### only sequences